-Homegrown potatoes are delicious and this is one great reason for growing them!
+Homegrown potatoes are delicious and this is a great reason for growing them!
 Growing potatoes is easy even if you have a small outdoor space.
 This could be a tiny balcony, patio or garden.
 Traditionally, potatoes have been grown in the ground and still are where space allows.
-However, I use bags for planting my potatoes and I have grown them this way successfully for the past few years in London UK!
+However, I use bags for planting my potatoes and I have grown them this way successfully for the past few years here in London UK!

 Homegrown potatoes in bags